 Home / Toolbox Talks / Trenching Safety Toolbox Talk

-Trenching and excavation work is some of the most hazardous activities in construction, with cave-ins posing the greatest threat.
-According to the Occupational Safety and Health Administration, trench collapses cause dozens of fatalities every year, and without proper protective measures, workers can be buried in seconds.
+Trenching and excavation work are some of the most hazardous activities in construction, with excavation cave-ins posing the greatest threat.According to the Occupational Safety and Health Administration, trench collapses cause dozens of fatalities every year, and without proper protective measures, workers can be buried in seconds.
 Other risks include hazardous atmospheres, falling loads, and struck-by incidents, making trench safety a top priority.

 The Hidden Dangers of Trenching

-Many trenching accidents happen because safety precautions are ignored or rushed.
+Many general trenching accidents happen because safety precautions are ignored or rushed.
 The National Institute for Occupational Safety and Health reports that trenches just five feet deep can collapse with enough force to trap and suffocate workers within minutes.
 Some of the biggest risks include:

 • Unprotected Trenches – OSHA requires protective systems in trenches deeper than five feet, yet many worksites skip these safeguards.